lorini/portfolio/README.md

 portfolio
 ============

-Exemple of portfolio using LESS and mustache.js
+Exemple of portfolio using CoffeeScript, LESS and mustache.js